reubano/meza/README.rst

 Usage
 -----

-tabutils is intended to be used directly as a Python library.
+meza is intended to be used directly as a Python library.

 Usage Index
 ^^^^^^^^^^^